dotel-saramsz/nbdev_basic/README.md

-    'You just type Hey There from the keyboard'
+    'You just type Hey There from your own keyboard'